WittsMei/Spotify-Digital-Campaign-Format-Insights-Overview/README.md

 - **Video Ads**: While Video Ads generate the highest impressions and sign-ups, their low CTR (0.71%) indicates weak engagement.
 This indicates that although they reach a wide audience, their ability to convert clicks into sign-ups is limited.
 To address this, focus on Brand Awareness-type and Cross Cell-type (low cost) marketing, and less on Upsell, Educational, and Seasonal campaign typess, which had low signup rate and CTR.

 - **Welcome Series**: Investigate the cause of high cost per signup ($5.14), particularly within Brand Awareness, Re-engagement, and Seasonal types.
-Also, consider reallocating a portion of the budget budget to more cost-effective campaigns, such as Carousel Ads and Influencer Partnerships.
+Also, consider reallocating part of the budget to more cost-effective campaigns, such as Carousel Ads and Influencer Partnerships.